 There is a compulsory one week field course, after the Term 3 examinations, on vector and parasite sampling and identification methods.

-Students complete a research project.
+During the summer months (July - August), students complete a research project, for submission by early September.
 This may be based on a critical review of an approved topic, analysis of a collection of results or a laboratory study.Students undertaking projects overseas will require additional funding of up to £1,500 to cover costs involved.